salesforce/einstein-platform/documentation/cookbook/llm-open-connector-ibm.md

 **Find your Project ID value.**

-1. In your sandbox, click on the **Manage** tab and copy your Project ID value.
+1. In your sandbox, click the **Manage** tab and copy your Project ID value.
 2. Store the project-id value.
 You’ll need this value along with an API key and a region-id in step three.

 **Create an IBM Cloud API Key.**